TrainWeb.org Facebook Page

 Union Pacific 4777 West with a work train.

 Metrolink 664 arrived as Metrolink 665.
-Before we left, the message board said there had been a tresspasser strike but gave no train number nor location.
-What kind of information are they giving?
-I called Julie, Amtrak's automated agent to ask about Pacific Surfliner 777 and was told there was a service disruption.
-We departed on time and got to Anahiem where their sign said Pacific Surfliner 777 would now be arriving at 3:45 PM.
-We detrained at Santa Ana and the Amtrak agent told us that Pacific Surfliner 768 had hit someone and had tied up the railroad south of Oceanside.
-It was a good thing that Robin and I had gone out to San Bernardino today.
-We said our goodbyes and I went home to write this story.
+Before our departure, the message board said there had been a trespasser strike but gave no train number nor location.
+I called Julie, Amtrak's automated agent, to ask about Pacific Surfliner 777 and was told there was a service disruption.
+We departed on time and reached Anaheim, where their sign said Pacific Surfliner 777 would now be arriving at 3:45 PM.
+We detrained at Santa Ana and the Amtrak agent told us that Pacific Surfliner 768 had hit someone and tied up the railroad south of Oceanside, so it was a good thing Robin and I had gone to San Bernardino today.
+We said our goodbyes and I went home to write this travelogue.

 RETURN TO THE MAIN PAGE